RyBres/Database-Project/README.md

 # Database-Project
- Repository for the semester-long class project for Rutgers' Databases course.
+ Repository for the term project for Rutgers' Databases course.